Semu

-Ma Hajji, a Song Dynasty official in Yunnan (a descendant of Sayyid Ajjal Shams al-Din Omar), and his young son Ma He, future admiral Zheng He, as imagined by a modern Kunyang sculptor.
+Ma Hajji, a Song dynasty official in Yunnan (a descendant of Sayyid Ajjal Shams al-Din Omar), and his young son Ma He, future admiral Zheng He, as imagined by a modern Kunyang sculptor.

 The Semu (色目 (sèmù)) were the name of a political class in Imperial China, made up of foreign experts who came to serve the political systems of Imperial China.
-The Semu were not a self-defined ethnic group unto themselves; rather, "Semu" was initially an exonym for various Central and East Asian peoples under the Song Dynasty.
-The Semu were one of the four "castes" which Song society was divided into, along with the Hanren, the Nanren, and the Tusi chieftans of Southeast Asia.
-The Semu included were Buddhist Turpan Uyghurs, Tanguts, and Tibetans; Nestorian Christian tribes like the Ongud; Turkic Muslim peoples including Khwarazmians; and others.
+The Semu were not a self-defined ethnic group unto themselves; rather, "Semu" was initially an exonym for various Central and East Asian peoples under the Yuan dynasty.
+The Semu were one of the four "castes" which Yuan society was divided into, along with the Mongols, the Hanren, and the Nanren.
+The Semu included were Buddhist Turpan Uyghurs, Tanguts, and Tibetans; Church of the East Christian tribes like the Ongud; Turkic Muslim peoples including Khwarazmians; and others.

 Name

 Contrary to popular belief among both non-Chinese and Chinese, the term "Semu" (interpreted literally as "color-eye") did not imply that caste members had "colored eyes" and it was not a physical description of the people it labelled.
 It in fact meant "assorted categories" (各色名目, gè sè míng mù), emphasizing the ethnic diversity of Semu people.